 In simple terms, it’s a type of therapy that helps you process painful memories and experiences in a way that finally lets you move past them.
 When you go through something traumatic like a car accident, a difficult relationship, or even just the daily stress of living in Los Angeles, your brain can get stuck on that experience.
 EMDR uses a technique called bilateral stimulation, which involves eye movements, tapping, or sounds, to help your brain process these memories in a healthy way.
 We know it sounds crazy, but the science is very clear that it works.

 EMDR is especially powerful for treating PTSD, but it’s also incredibly effective for anxiety, phobias, depression, and many other issues that keep people feeling trapped in their past.
 What we love most about this approach is that it truly heals rather than bandaging the problem for now.
-You can really feel freed from the pain you’re in.
+You can truly feel freed from the pain you’re in.

 Our Los Angeles EMDR Therapists